BootBlock/PoSh-Backup/README.md

 *   `-SyncSchedules`: Synchronises job schedules (for both backup and verification jobs) from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
 Requires Administrator privileges.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.
 *   `-ExportDiagnosticPackage <FilePath.zip>`: A utility parameter.
 Gathers a comprehensive diagnostic report into a single .zip package at the specified path.
-This includes: sanitized configuration files, a human-readable diff of user changes, recent logs, system/module/7-Zip versions, disk space information, and key directory permissions (ACLs).
+This includes: sanitised configuration files, a human-readable diff of user changes, recent logs, system/module/7-Zip versions, disk space information, and key directory permissions (ACLs).
 This is extremely useful for support and troubleshooting.
 *   `-GetEffectiveConfig <JobName>`: A utility parameter.
 Displays the fully resolved, effective configuration for a given job name, including all global, set, and CLI overrides, then exits.
 Does not run a backup.
 *   `-TestBackupTarget <TargetName>`: A utility parameter to test connectivity and basic settings for a specific Backup Target defined in your configuration.
 This does not run a backup but will attempt to connect to the remote endpoint (UNC, SFTP, WebDAV, S3, etc.) using the configured credentials and path to verify the settings are correct.